 The International Fuel Gas Code is kept up to date through the review of proposed changes submitted by code enforcing officials, industry representatives, design professionals and other interested parties.
 Proposed changes are carefully considered through an open code development process in which all interested and affected parties may participate.
-The code development process of the International Fuel Gas Code is slightly different than the process for the other International Codes.

-Proposed changes to text designated "IFGC" are subject to the ICC Code Development Process.
+The contents of this work are subject to change through both the Code Development Cycles and the governmental body that enacts the code into law.
 For more information regarding the code development process, contact the Codes and Standards Development Department of the International Code Council.